WenPai-org/wenpai.org/wp-content/plugins/bbp-style-pack/readme.txt

 == Changelog ==

+= 6.0.6 =
+* Following release of bbPress 2.6.11 a modification is needed for those using the [bsp-moderation-pending] shortcode.

 = 6.0.5 =
 * I've fixed a small bug in the 6.0.4 realted to the new topic fields functionality.